Skip to main content

 ANNE MARIE CUMMINGS

-With “Conversations in L.A.,” Cummings has intuitively brought together all of her vast experiences as an actress, writer, and director by organically merging her vision of “theatre onto film” with unique, single-camera episodes – all highly choreographed and all quite daring in their own right.
-No stranger to embracing an entrepreneurial spirit, she paid for this entire project by taking a huge financial leap of faith – – selling her home in Upstate New York.
+With “Conversations in L.A.,” Cummings intuitively brought together her vast experiences as an actress, writer, and director by organically merging her vision of “theatre onto film” with unique, single-camera episodes, each filmed in one take, and each highly choreographed.

 ——

-Mark Cuddy then cast and directed Cummings as Rosaura in “Life is a Dream,” by Pedro Calderon de la Barca at the Sacramento Theatre Company which inspired Edward Payson Call to cast Cummings as Antigone, in the Jean Anouih version of “Antigone” at the Cleveland Playhouse and GeVa Theatre.
-But it was at this point that Cummings moved back to New York City, and shifted her focus from acting to include playwriting and directing with performance readings of her plays “Helen of Purgatory,” “Touche!,” and “Extremes.”
-Performance readings of her plays took place all across the city: the Culture Project, the Cherry Lane, the Classic Stage Company, Vineyard Theatre, and SALAAM Theatre.
-Performance readings of her play “India Dreaming,” were directed by Leigh Fondakowski (“The Laramie Project”) and starred Indian movie stars, Madhur Jaffrey (“Vanya on 42nd Street”) and then Lilette Dubey (“Monsoon Wedding” and “The Best Exotic Marigold Hotel”).
-With further development, “India Dreaming” became “India Awaiting” and was performed Off-Broadway at the Samuel Beckett Theatre, starring Maulik Pancholy (“30 Rock” and “Weeds”), and directed by Tyler Marchant.
-Following the limited run of “India Awaiting,” Cummings made another shift – she moved to Ithaca, in Upstate New York, to focus more intensely on her writing and directing.
+A year later, director Mark Cuddy cast Cummings as Rosaura in “Life is a Dream” at the Sacramento Theatre Company which inspired Edward Payson Call to cast Cummings as Antigone, in the Jean Anouih version of “Antigone” at the Cleveland Playhouse and GeVa Theatre in New York.
+But it was at this point that Cummings moved back to Manhattan, and shifted her focus from acting to playwriting and directing with performance readings of her plays “Helen of Purgatory,” “Touche!,” and “Extremes.”
+The readings took place across the city at the Culture Project, the Cherry Lane, the Classic Stage Company, Vineyard Theatre, and SALAAM Theatre.
+Performance readings of her play “India Dreaming” were directed by Leigh Fondakowski (writer of the film “The Laramie Project”) and starred Indian movie stars, Madhur Jaffrey (“Vanya on 42nd Street”) and Lilette Dubey (“Monsoon Wedding” and “The Best Exotic Marigold Hotel”).
+With further development, “India Dreaming” turned into “India Awaiting” and was performed Off-Broadway and directed by Tyler Marchant at the Samuel Beckett Theatre starring Maulik Pancholy (of TV shows “30 Rock” and “Weeds”).
+Following the limited run of “India Awaiting,” Cummings made another shift – she moved to Ithaca, in Upstate New York, to focus more intensely on writing and directing.

 Cover Photo by Paul Smith Photography